Resources for discussions and reflections on learning environment topics

 - Reach out to email@example.com for support with facilitating a discussion using the resources.

-Will I get a completion certificate for completing this resource?
+Will I get CPD credits for completing the modules?

 Can I do this module on my own instead of as a group?